 Between Instances and Mounted File Systems

-If the instance mounting the file system is outside of Oracle Cloud Infrastructure, you can use in-transit encryption to secure your data.
 In-transit encryption provides a way to secure your data between instances and mounted file systems using TLS v.
 1.2 (Transport Layer Security) encryption.

 In-transit encryption is enabled by installing a client package on your instance.
 The package creates an NFS endpoint, network namespace, and network interface.
 A forwarder process receives requests from the NFS client, encrypts them and sends them to the mount target using a TLS tunnel.